hkustDB/Cquirrel-Frontend/codegen/README.md

 1. The I/O type of the generated code, there are 2 options: "file" and "kafka"

 ## Contributing
 The master branch is protected and pushing to it is not possible.
-In order to contribute discuss with the team the new idea and make a corresponding jira story ticket with the proper description, then make a branch with the same jira id and raise a pull request and ask Qichen to review and merge it.
+In order to contribute discuss with the team the new idea and make a corresponding jira story ticket with the proper description, then make a branch with the same jira id (e.g. GCG-XX) and raise a pull request and ask Qichen to review and merge it.
 Testing evidence must be provided for the branch to be merged.

+Make sure to follow basic software engineering practices e.g. SOLID principles, design patterns where possible (builder design pattern is used in more than one place already e.g. in Schema.java), avoid repetition and magic constants etc. and always have meaningful commit messages and always start a commit message with the jira ticket number e.g. GCG-XX.
+These practices pay off in the long run.